Sabreen-Naaz/FUTURE_ML_01/README.md

 ## 🎯 Objective

-The main goal of this project is:
+The main goals of this project are:

 To understand historical sales patterns